 Once after watching an episode of Bob the Builder, the five-year-old told me he wanted to build a bridge.
 Who says TV is bad for kids?!

 Thanks to Lori of Camp Creek Blog I tuned into the fact that boys like to build.
 Boys like hands-on activities.
+(Of course, lots of girls do too!)
 Building fosters their creativity, organizational and problem solving skills.

 At her suggestion, I started of a box of building supplies, which you can see in my photo down below.
 You might like to do this too, especially since it’s a great way to recycle!
 Here’s a list of ideas to get you started:

 - cardboard from old boxes, cereal boxes, etc.